top of page

 c.
 Video chat for e-commerce

 d.
-Why does it start in the US?
+Why does it start in the United States?

 7. The practice of restructuring